-Approval for Higher Technical Qualifications will be indefinite until there is a withdrawal.
-The Institute can review approved qualifications at any time after approval.
-We reserve the right to withdraw approval at any time as a result of a review or concerns that a qualification no longer meets our criteria or is to detriment of employers or learners.
-We will set out a full process for reviews in due course.
-We will also keep this process under review to reflect any broader changes in the programme.
+Approval for HTQs will be indefinite until approval is withdrawn.
+IfATE can review approved qualifications at any time after approval.
+We reserve the right to withdraw approval at any time because of a review, or concerns that a qualification no longer meets our approval criteria.

-Outside this formal review point, there will be additional opportunities for changes to approved qualifications either initiated by applicants or in response to revisions to occupational standards.
-These are outlined below.
+Outside of formal reviews, there will be additional opportunities for changes to approved qualifications either initiated by applicants or in response to revisions to occupational standards.

-During the lifecycle of a Higher Technical Qualification, changes may be required to ensure a qualification remains fit for purpose and continues to align to the most up to date employer requirements.
-The Institute will expect applicants to make these changes in line with their own internal change processes, working in alignment with the timescales set out within this guidance.
+During the lifecycle of a HTQ, changes may be required to ensure a qualification remains fit for purpose and continues to align to the most up to date employer requirements.
+IfATE will expect applicants to make these changes in line with their own internal change processes, working in alignment with the timescales set out within this guidance.

-There are two types of changes that an applicant may choose to make to their Institute approved technical qualification(s):
+There are two types of changes that an applicant may choose to make to their approved HTQ(s):

 Minor changes do not impact on the qualification’s ongoing approval.
 There is no requirement for applicants to complete a change proposal for these changes.
 Examples of minor changes include:

-Major changes which may impact the qualification’s ongoing approval.
-There is a requirement for a proposal of such change(s) to be submitted to the institute for approval prior to the change(s) being carried out.
+Major changes may impact the qualification’s ongoing approval.
+There is a requirement for a proposal of any major change(s) to be submitted to IfATE for approval prior to the change(s) being carried out.
 Examples of major changes include:

-Change requests may also originate from the Institute (i.e., not in response to an applicant’s change proposal).
-These will primarily be the result of adjustments or revisions to the associated standard or standard(s) to which the qualification aligns.
+Change requests may also originate from IfATE (i.e., not in response to an applicant’s change proposal).
+These will primarily be the result of adjustments or revisions to associated occupational standards to which a HTQ aligns.

 We will discuss any changes not described within the above process on a case-by-case basis.
 This will include the timetable for withdrawing approval from the qualification if an occupational standard is to be entirely withdrawn.

-Upon receipt of the changed materials, the Institute will confirm the timescale for the competition of our internal review activities.
+Upon receipt of the changed materials, IfATE will confirm the timescale for the competition of our internal review activities.

-During our consideration of the qualification changes, the Institute may communicate with awarding bodies to request additional evidence, clarifications and/or amendments.
-Depending on the nature of these requests, the Institute reserves the right to lengthen the agreed timescales to facilitate any additional review and approval work.
+During our consideration of qualification changes, IfATE may communicate with awarding bodies to request additional evidence, clarifications and/or amendments.
+Depending on the nature of these requests, IfATE reserves the right to lengthen the agreed timescales to facilitate any additional reviews.

-Once internal review and approval actions are completed by the Institute, we will inform the applicant of our decision.
+Once internal review and approval actions are completed by IfATE, we will inform the applicant of our decision.
 At this point we encourage applicants to promptly share the revised materials with their providers, allowing sufficient time for planning prior to first teach of the materials.